The Life of Pie

 In the early 80’s, I moved to the Berkshires in western Massachusetts playing local folk clubs like The Red Lion Inn, and making sojourns back to Nashville a couple of times a year writing with Allen Reynolds and Dickey Lee.
 We penned “Peace Within”, and The Forester Sisters, along with several other country acts recorded it.
 Dickey and I also wrote a gospel tune around that time called, “Just Like Angels”, which was released by The Lewis Family and nominated for the gospel Dove Award.
 “Full Grown Fool,” a tune Allen and I wrote, became a hit for Mickey Gilley when he was with Columbia Records.

 In 1986, I returned to Tennessee and bought a “20 acre-more or less” hill side farm about 60 miles southeast of Nashville.
 Allen and I continued our friendship and when he started a publishing company called Forerunner, I was signed as a writer.
 That’s when I met Herb McCullough and Debbie Nims and we wrote “Oh, Mandolin,” a song that I’m convinced will someday be a bluegrass classic.
 Of course, part of my confidence is because Valerie Smith and Liberty Pike recorded it with such sweet perfection.
 They even got Tim O’Brien to play mandolin on it!

 Independent Texas artist, Terri Hendrix, recorded the title cut from my “Long Ride Home” CD on her “The Art of Hanging Wallpaper”, Wilory Records release and Herb’s and my, “Walkin’ On The Moon” on her “Celebrate the Difference” children CD.

 In 2005, I reconnected with Kathy Harrison, a W.B.
 Ray ’65 graduate like myself and after many phone conversations, we began forming the framework for PuffBunny Records.
 Our first release was “So Little Has Changed” followed by a live album at Hondo’s on Main in Fredericksburg, TX, with Eben Wood on acoustic guitar.

-My first solo album, “Finally Getting Home”, originally recorded at Jacks Tracks for JMI Records was re-released this past year along with the the last Columbia Records album for the Pozo Seco Singers, “Shades of Time.”
+My first solo album, “Finally Getting Home”, originally recorded at Jacks Tracks for JMI Records was re-released at the beginning of 2013 along with the the last Columbia Records album for the Pozo Seco Singers, “Shades of Time.”